alezzzunia/IT-step-homeworks/README.md

 <br>
 <h1>All right are reserved.</h1>
 <br>
-Use it only for information.
+Use this for reference only.
 Highly not reccomend to copy and paste it in your homework.
 <br>
 <br>
 <b>Think your own head!!!</b>